Codezerker/Truffaut/README.md

 ### Get Truffaut.app

-Clone this repo or download the pre-built app [here](https://github.com/Codezerker/Truffaut/releases).
+Clone this repo and build the target `Truffaut`.

 ### Create slides manifest